activatedgeek/blog/site/content/blog/ml/an-introduction-to-epipolar-geometry.md

 end will illustrate the important segments of the theory.
 Prerequisites to understand the material are available in the _Readings & References_ section below.

-Epipolar Geometry is the intrinsic projective geometry [^1] between two views.
+Epipolar Geometry is the intrinsic projective geometry [^a] between two views.
 This knowledge becomes an interesting piece in the puzzle of estimating the 3D geometry of a given image projection and the estimated 3D model can then be applied to a myriad of meaningful real-world problems.